Many people practicing agriculture want maximum returns from their crops and livestock.

 Chapter 2: Installing Netting

-When I first tried installing agriculture protection netting 12 years ago, I can’t even explain the number of hours I spent pondering numerous questions.
+When I first tried installing agriculture protection netting 12 years ago, I couldn’t even explain the number of hours I spent pondering numerous questions.

 - What types of nettings to use？